bosun-ai/swiftide/README.md

 Before building your stream, you need to enable and configure any integrations required.
 See /examples.

-A stream starts with a Loader that emits IngestionNodes.
+A stream starts with a Loader that emits Nodes.
 For instance, with the Fileloader each file is a Node.

 You can then slice and dice, augment, and filter nodes.
 Each different kind of step in the pipeline requires different traits.
 This enables extension.

-IngestionNodes have a path, chunk and metadata.
+Nodes have a path, chunk and metadata.
 Currently metadata is copied over when chunking and _always_ embedded when using the OpenAIEmbed transformer.

-- **from_loader** `(impl Loader)` starting point of the stream, creates and emits IngestionNodes
+- **from_loader** `(impl Loader)` starting point of the stream, creates and emits Nodes
 - **filter_cached** `(impl NodeCache)` filters cached nodes
 - **then** `(impl Transformer)` transforms the node and puts it on the stream
 - **then_in_batch** `(impl BatchTransformer)` transforms multiple nodes and puts them on the stream